☝️Small business or a startup? See if you qualify for our special offer.

 Switching to Flexmonster Pivot Charts

 The component’s default view is the grid.
-Switching to charts can be done either using the Toolbar or programmatically:
+Switching to charts can be done either using the Toolbar or through code:

 Switch via the Toolbar

-To show the pivot charts using the Toolbar, select the Charts ( ) tab:
+To show the pivot charts using the Toolbar, hover over the Charts ( ) tab and choose from the list of available chart types:

 To show the pivot charts programmatically, set the options.viewType property to "charts":